The

 and hopefully eradicate, this vine which does serious damage to the

+marsh vegetation.
 Photos from a recent weed pull

 Mara Meadows